madpixelchile/react-web-test/README.md

 ### Bootstrap Module

-This is for use bootsrap inside the project
+This is for use bootsrap inside the project.<br>
 Documentation:
 https://reactstrap.github.io/